microsoft/ivy/doc/examples/testing/intro.md

 definitive reference for evaluating the test results.
 Like integration testing, compositional testing allows us to gain confidence in the correctness of the system as a whole.
-Compositional testing can be much faster, hwoever, becuase it takes many fewer steps to stimulate a component bug through the component's interface rather than through the system's interface.
+Compositional testing can be much faster, however, because it takes many fewer steps to stimulate a component bug through the component's interface rather than through the system's interface.
 In addition, of course, we do not have to execute the entire system to test it compositionally.

-In the next few sections, we'll run through the same examples we looked at with compositional formal verification, but instead we'll use compositional testing.
+In the next few sections, we'll run through the same examples we looked at with [compositional formal verification](../specification.html), but instead we'll use compositional testing.